 where $I$ is the input image and $GS(I)$ is the constraint obtained by the Gaussian renderer.
 While this solution enables the modeling of images using a collection of triangles, often referred to as ``triangle soup,'' it proves insufficient for high-quality representations.
 During editing, significant artifacts emerge (Fig. \ref{fig:catcomparision}--Baseline).

-\paragraph{2D} Building on the promising outcomes of GaussianImage, we strategically anchored all Gaussians onto the $XZ$ plane.
-This configuration allows us to effectively translate the flat image geometry into a spatial framework, bridging perceptual intuition.
-We set the mean of these components to have zero in the second coordinate.
+\paragraph{2D} Building on the promising outcomes of GaussianImage we anchored all Gaussians to the $XZ$ plane, translating flat image geometry into a spatial framework.
+We set the mean of these components to zero in the second coordinate.
 Moreover, we use the projection of flat Gaussians on a 2D plane.
 Unfortunately, orthogonal projection can produce artifacts.
 Therefore, we use a rotation of Gaussian components to lay on the $XZ$ plane.
-Since we use flat Gaussians to extract such rotation we can use a rotation matrix between two vectors to align the vector in 3D \citep{markley1993attitude}.
+Since we use flat Gaussians to extract such rotation, we can use a rotation matrix between two vectors to align the vector in 3D \citep{markley1993attitude}.
 We use the notation $\mathrm{Rot}(a,b)$ for the rotation matrix.

-\our{} on 2D plane is define by set of 3G parameterized Gaussian components:
+\our{} on 2D plane is define by set of 3D parameterized Gaussian components:

-where $\e_2=[0,1,0]$, $\m=[m_1,0,m_3]$, $S=\mathrm{diag}(s_1,s_2,s_3)$, with $s_1=\varepsilon$, and $R$ is the rotation matrix defined as $R=[\r_1,\r_2,\r_3]$, with $\r_i \in R^3$.
+where $S=\mathrm{diag}(s_1,s_2,s_3)$, with $s_1=\varepsilon$, $\e_2=[0,1,0]$, $\m=[m_1,0,m_3]$, and $R_i$ is the rotation matrix defined as $R_i=[\r_1,\r_2,\r_3]$, with $\r_i \in \mathbb{R}^3$.